paralect/ship/doc/docs/deployment/kubernetes/aws.md

 ## AWS Regions

-AWS has the concept of a Region, which is a physical location around the world where AWS cluster data centers.
+AWS has the concept of a Region, which is a physical location around the world where AWS clusters data centers.
 Also, each group of logical data centers calls Availability Zone (AZ).
-AZs give customers the ability to operate production applications and databases that are more highly available, fault tolerant, and scalable than would be possible from a single data center
+AZs give customers the ability to operate production applications and databases that are more highly available, fault-tolerant, and scalable than would be possible from a single data center

 Now you need to select an AWS region for future use of the services.
 You can read more about selecting a region for your workloads here: [What to Consider when Selecting a Region for your Workloads](https://aws.amazon.com/blogs/architecture/what-to-consider-when-selecting-a-region-for-your-workloads/)